frankframework/insights/README.md

 ## System Architecture

-The backend fetches data from external APIs (currently primarily the GitHub API), processes it, and stores it in a database.
+The backend fetches data from external APIs, processes it, and stores it in a database.
 The backend then serves this data to the frontend, where it is visualized for the user.

-This external API represents itself as any possible external API that can be connected to the Frank!Framework Insights application, which can retrieve data from this API for use in the application.
-The application is built to be highly scalable with these integrations, allowing all necessary external data sources to be connected.
+Currently, the application primarily uses the **GitHub API** to retrieve data about the Frank!Framework's development.
+However, the architecture is designed to be extensible, meaning other external data sources can be integrated in a similar way in the future.
+This allows the application to be scaled with new integrations as needed.

 ![Insights-components-without-text](https://github.com/user-attachments/assets/278d03eb-d230-4246-93fe-705b0343dce6)
 <p align="start">